lizmat/articles/5to6-phasers.md

 Perl 6.
 It takes about 125 msecs to load this pre-compiled code at Perl 6 startup.
 Which is almost a **500x** speedup!

-Of course, you can also use this as a feature:

-    # Perl 6
-    say "This module was compiled at { BEGIN DateTime.now }";
-    # This module was compiled at 2018-10-04T22:18:39.598087+02:00

-Some other features of Perl 5 **and** Perl 6 that implicitly use `BEGIN` functionality, suffer from the same caveat.
+Some other features of Perl 5 **and** Perl 6 that implicitly use `BEGIN` functionality, have the same caveat.
 Take this example where we want to have a constant `foo` to either have the value of the environment variable `FOO`, or if that is not available, the value `42`:

     # Perl 5